 Who Can Build & Edit Algorithms?

+The Answer?
 Everyone.
 A big advantage of using a no-code platform for setting up analytics is that users from across the business can get involved and learn to set up algorithm workflows themselves.

 No experience of coding is required, just an understanding of what information the department or managers need.
 Users may include: